marionwalton/media-and-society/index.md

 <hr>

 {: .example}
-A _yellow tag_ introduces an example where you can try to apply the new concepts you've learned to a new media example.
-Thinking about these new media examples and taking a few written notes about your ideas is a great way to make sure you have something to contribute in class.
+A _yellow tag_ introduces an example where you can try to apply the new concepts you've learned to a media example.
+Thinking about these media examples and making a few written notes about your ideas is a great way to make sure you have something to contribute when your tutor discusses the example in class.

 Example
 {: .label .label-yellow }